Updating the physical workspace

 There has been a lot of research carried out in recent years into the effect the physical work environment has on employees.
 The results have been shocking, highlighting the need for employers to start focusing more on how their workspace is designed.

-Here, we’ll look at why investing in the physical workspace is great for your employees and the types of things you should consider.
+Here, we’ll look at why investing in physical workspace is great for your employees and the types of things you should consider.

 How can the physical workplace affect employees?